 Contact Info: firstname.lastname@example.org

 Stephen is a Hellenist who specializes in the interaction of style and meaning in Greek hexameter poetry.
 He is especially interested in the style of Greek rhapsodes and the improvisatory techinques they used in composing epic.
-His dissertation, "The Poetics of Style in the Shield of Heracles: Speech, Ekphrasis, and Sound," reevaluates the Shield and argues that its poet uses a Hesiodic style in order to promote the essential program of the Hesiodic corpus, namely, the assertion of Zeus' cosmic rule and its enforcement on earth.
-In this way, this dissertation not only provides a novel interpretation of the Shield but also provides a method for using style as a hermeneutic tool that can be applied elsewhere in Greek poetry.
+His dissertation, "The Poetics of Style in the Shield of Heracles: Speech, Ekphrasis, and Sound," reevaluates the Shield and argues that its poet uses a Hesiodic style in order to promote the essential program of the Hesiodic corpus, namely, the assertion of Zeus' cosmos.
+In this way, this dissertation not only provides a novel interpretation of the Shield but also provides a method for using style as a hermeneutic tool for the interpretation of Greek poetry.

 Stephen has also served as joyous translator, actor, and director of Stanford Classics in Theater (SCIT), a CESTA fellow, and can often be found exploying the Bay Area's BBQ foodways or cheering on the Tree at Stanford football games./*-->*/ /*-->*/ /*-->*/ /*-->*/ /*-->*/